 - Sea to Summit “Escapist” is hands down the best backpacking tarp out there: ultralight, compact & strong.

 - RedCamp’s camping tarps are super basic & super cheap.
 Not ideal for backpacking but OK for most other things.

-The Santuary SilTarp comes in a range of sizes starting at 10′ x 8′ and going all the way up to 12′ x 10′.
+The Santuary SilTarp is made with 30 denier ripstop nylon and comes in a range of sizes starting at 10′ x 8′ and going all the way up to 12′ x 10′.
 You can also choose from a range of cuts, including tapered, flat and hex.
 Attachment points vary with the size, ranging from 12 to 16.
-And the weight also varies, starting at just 14oz for the smallest tarp. ($$$)
+And the weight also varies, starting at just 14oz for the smallest camping tarp. ($$$)

 One of the great things about the Sanctuary SilTarp is, whatever size and shape you buy, they all come as complete kits so you don’t have to worry about buying any extras.
-You get guys lines, adjusters, stakes and a compression sack.
+As well as your camping tarp you get guy lines, adjusters, stakes and a compression sack.

 They also have a generous number of attachment points allowing for loads of set up configurations.
 So you aren’t going to feel limited when you take this into the wilds.

 The silicon/PU treatment and taped seams make them exceptionally waterproof and durable.
 Added to which they come with a lifetime guarantee, which I always see as a huge mark of confidence from the manufacturer.

 One thing I did notice is that the stakes can leave a bit to be desired.
 It’s a personal bugbear of mine that whenever stakes are included as part of a bundle they tend to be somewhat sub-par.
 If you don’t like them, though, you can always replace them with your own (or you could check out my reviews of the best tent stakes for recommendations).